gecio/anycastd/README.md

 └─────────────────────────────────┘
 ```

-#### Prefixes
+### Prefixes

-Represents a BGP network prefix that can be announced or denounced as part of a [Service]. \
+Represents a BGP network prefix that can be announced or denounced as part of the service.
+Typically, these are networks containing "service IPs", meaning the IP addresses exposed by a particular service, serving as the points of contact for clients to make requests while being completely agnostic to the specifics of anycast.

-`anycastd` does not come with its own BGP implementation, but rather aims to provide abstractions
+**`anycastd` does not come with its own BGP implementation, but rather aims to provide abstractions
-that interface with commonly used BGP daemons.
+that interface with commonly used BGP daemons.**

-#### Health Checks
+### Health Checks

+Assessments on individual components constituting the service to ascertain the overall operational status of the service.
-Tests the components that make up a [Service] and reports whether they are healthy or not.
-A [Service] is considered healthy as a whole if all of it's health checks report a
+A service is considered healthy as a whole if all of its health checks report a healthy status.
-healthy status.

 ## Configuration